 She earned her B.A. in Art History and English with a Writing Concentration and a Studio Art minor from Gettysburg College, where she graduated magna cum laude and as a member of Phi Beta Kappa.
 She has interned at the Everson Museum of Art; Smithsonian American Art Museum; National Gallery of Art; Whistler House Museum of Art; Philadelphia Museum of Art; Musselman Library at Gettysburg College; and The Gettysburg Review.
 She also previously served as the Social Media Chair for the DC Emerging Museum Professionals chapter (DCEMP), and is currently on the steering committee for Emerging Arts Leaders DC (EALDC).
 She is passionate about public art, writing, and visitor engagement in museums.

-Ella Weiner is a Program Associate with the Smithsonian Cultural Rescue Initiative where she works on intergovernmental cultural heritage protection coordination and strategic communications.
+Ella Weiner is a Program Associate with the Smithsonian Cultural Rescue Initiative working on intergovernmental cultural heritage protection coordination and strategic communications.
 She also works on the Heritage Emergency National Task Force (HENTF) and the Heritage Emergency and Response Training (HEART) program.
 Previously she worked for the Smithsonian’s Office of International Relations on cultural projects and communications.
-Her research is focused on cultural heritage, international law, and museums.
+Her research focuses on cultural heritage, international law, and museums.
 Ella graduated Summa Cum Laude from Tulane University with honors in political science and art history.

 Interested in galleries, nonprofit mixed arts and museums, Elizabeth Denholm has served as the Collection Manager for the private collection of Robert Lehrman since 2015.
 She received her Bachelor of Arts in Art History from The Catholic University of America, where she graduated Magna Cum Laude and as a member of Phi Beta Kappa, completing her degree in 3.5 years.
 Elizabeth has also served as a grant panelist for the DC Commission for the Arts & Humanities and as a Conservation Technician at the Smithsonian National Air & Space Museum’s Udvar-Hazy Center.
 In fall 2018, Elizabeth will pursue a Master of Arts in Art History at George Mason University as a recipient of the university’s Finley Fellowship.